 COVID-19 and its long reaching effects continue to change the way we conduct our everyday business, and commercial real estate practitioners continue to adapt to these changes on a daily basis.
-Below are a few resources to help guide commercial REALTORS® as they navigate the changing landscape in the industry.
+Below are a few resources to help guide REALTORS® specializing in commercial as they navigate the changing landscape in the industry.

 Right Tools, Right Now

 Take Advantage of the Right Tools, Right Now

 In light of COVID-19, NAR is relaunching the Right Tools, Right Now Program, offering FREE or at reduced cost resources.
 Access webinars, training courses and other management tools to help your business right now.

 The IRS issued guidance Thursday evening to grant deadline relief for both 1031 like-kind exchanges and opportunity zone investments that are already underway.
 Both of these programs are designed to promote economic growth in communities, and NAR made the case that investors in these programs should not be harmed due to the effects of COVID-19.